DominicSimpson/wordletest/README.md

 ## The Code

 ###### I set up the lettersquares and keyboard in the HTML (I could've used the QWERTY system, as the *NYT* version does, but settled on an alphabetic keyboard).
 Each keyboard letter is stored in the same variable, `keys`, first of all.
 An iteration through the `keys` variable gets the individual inputted letter, stored in the variable `letter`, plus discerns if the user has pressed Enter or Delete, both of which trigger appropriate functions.
+The `updateGuessedWords` function is also triggered, which increments the amount of times the user attempts to uncover the correct word (in this version, it will only be once, but in professional versions such as the *NYT*'s, it would be six).

 ```for (let i = 0; i < keys.length; i++) { // gets the selected letter from the keypad